FAQs - Medical Education Unit

 How do I apply for the Community Residency Program?

-- hold General Registration with the Medical Board of Australia
+- Hold General Registration with the Medical Board of Australia.

-- be an Australian citizen or permanent resident.
+- Be an Australian citizen or permanent resident.

 How can I access rural primary care rotations offered by WACHS?